Dr Zahra Shirgholami

 Summary

-I am a lecturer in Modern Slavery at the University of Hull.
+I am a lecturer at the University of Hull.
 My research specialises in corporate practices and labour exploitation within domestic and global supply chains.
-This research involves working with senior governmental, NGO and corporate stakeholders from the fields of apparel, hospitality, and tourism in both Global South and Global North countries to understand the issues and pressures in delivering responsible business practices.
+My research has involved working with senior government, NGO, and corporate stakeholders from the fields of apparel, hospitality, and tourism to understand the issues and pressures of delivering responsible business practices.

 Recent outputs